donavanrc/dot-doctor-backend/README.md

 ###  Working in progress...

 The ".Doctor" project was designed with an essentially educational purpose.
 This application simulates an online medical appointment scheduling system, where doctors and patients can register.
-Patients can easily schedule appointments with healthcare professionals from different specialties, such as Cardiology, Dermatology, Orthopedics and Gynecology.
+Users can easily schedule appointments with healthcare professionals from different specialties, such as Cardiology, Dermatology, Orthopedics and Gynecology.

 This repository refers to the server part, which consists of a Rest API.
 This interface can be consumed by a web or mobile client, providing efficient and flexible integration with the application.

 ### Technologies

 * Java
+* Spring Boot
 * Spring Framework
-* Spring Boot
+* Spring Security
+* Sprint Data JPA
+* Sprint Validation
 * Lombok
-* JPA Entities
 * MySQL
 * Migration (SQL script versions)